-As we come into the new year, organizations across industries will deploy Decision Intelligence (DI) to help business users know which insights to act on and drive business value.
+As we come into the new year, organizations across industries will deploy Decision Intelligence (see: Defining Decision Intelligence) to help business users know which insights to act on and drive business value.
 After more than 20 years of visual exploration-based dashboards and reports, the percentage of time users spend in predefined dashboards will decline.
 DI will automatically surface relevant insights and recommend actions for a given business user depending on their role and context in the organization.
 Because DI delivers the what, the why and the how for the business user, the need to work in a predefined dashboard and manually explore data will diminish.

 Heading into 2022, decision intelligence is one of those technologies you know you should be using, without a clear direction for where to begin.
 This blog post will give you a better understanding of its strategic importance, Diwo’s unique DI capabilities and how to get started.